 Editor's note: Detailed procedures, service operations and corresponding parameters on how MTLF stores the ML model in ADRF are FFS.

+For DCCF relocation:

+- For data consumer or central DCCF reselecting target DCCF , Solution 44 and 66 is the baseline for normative work.

+- For source DCCF reselecting target DCCF, Solution 12 and 66 is the baseline for normative work.

+NOTE 1: Whether data consumer, source DCCF or central DCCF reselecting target DCCF, depends on deployments.

 *** End of changes ***